stackhpc/magnum-terraform/README.md

 Cluster Networking Overview
 ---------------------------

-To see how Magnum sits in your OpenStack project's networking, have a look at your network topology, after having created a Kubernetes cluster using Magnum: <https://cumulus.openstack.hpc.cam.ac.uk/project/network_topology/>
+To see how Magnum sits in your OpenStack project's networking, have a look at your network topology in Horizon, after having created a Kubernetes cluster using Magnum.

 Magnum generates a configuration file that tells `kubectl` where to access the Kubernetes API.
 Typically the API is exposed via an OpenStack Octavia load balancer, that has a public IP address assigned from the Magnum external network.
 Note the master node also makes use of an etcd loadbalancer to allow for a multi-master setup.